zellyirigon/business-analytics-fundamentals/README.md

 ## Overview

 Welcome to my GitHub project for studying Business Analytics.
-This repository contains my work as I develop my knowledge and skills in Data Science, focusing on statistics, descriptive analysis, and probability distributions.
+This repository contains my work as I develop my knowledge and skills in Data Science, focusing on statistics, descriptive analysis, and probability distributions using R.

 ## Table of Contents